Herbal TrialsCanopy

 Botanical & Natural-Product Science

-The scientists and quality experts who make botanical research credible — from plant identification and authentication to chemistry, safety, and traditional knowledge.
+The scientists, clinicians, and quality experts who make botanical research credible — from plant identification and authentication to chemistry, safety, and traditional knowledge.

-Who belongs here: Pharmacognosists, botanists and taxonomists, phytochemists, analytical chemists, extraction and formulation scientists, microbiologists, toxicologists, ethnobotanists, herbal advisors, lab and supplier partners.
+Who belongs here: Naturopathic doctors (ND/NMD), pharmacognosists, botanists and taxonomists, phytochemists, analytical chemists, extraction and formulation scientists, microbiologists, toxicologists, ethnobotanists, traditional-practice historians, herbal advisors, lab and supplier partners.

 Pharmacognosist